Yatharth0045/CodeTalkers/CONTRIBUTION.md

    2. How to run

     You can check the format of [run.md](Sample/run.md) here

+    For more information on **markdown** format, Do check out this awesome [markdown-cheetsheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md)

 ### Also, Do Hit the Star Button on our repository if you like our way of contributing to the OpenSource Community